ypriverol/github-paper/document/manuscript.md

 The backbone of GitHub is the distributed version control system git.
-Every change, from fixing a typo to a complete redesign of the software, is tracked and controlled by individual and unique identifier.
-While git has a complex set of commands and can be used for rather complex operations, learning and apply the basics only requires a handful of new concepts and commands, and will provide a solid ground to efficiently track your coding and research projects.
+Every change, from fixing a typo to a complete redesign of the software, is tracked and controlled by unique identifiers.
+While git has a complex set of commands and can be used for rather complex operations, learning to apply the basics requires only a handful of concepts and commands, and will provide a solid ground to efficiently track the code and related content for research projects.
 Many introductory and detailed tutorials are available (see Table 1 below for a few examples).
-In particular, we recommend *A Quick Introduction to Version Control with Git and GitHub* by Blischak *et al.* \cite{blischak2016quick}.
+In particular, we recommend *A Quick Introduction to Version Control with Git and GitHub* by Blischak
+*et al.* \cite{blischak2016quick}.

 In a nutshell, initialising a (local) repository (often abbreviated